emo-eth/VaNFT/README.md

 - Must specify the block number to mint
   - Fails fast if the block number is invalid
-- Checks remaining gas against the gas limit
+- Checks remaining gas against the block gas limit
-  - Fails fast if the gas limit is too low
+  - Fails fast if the remaining gas is too low
   - Fine-tuned for EOAs – will not be possible to mint from a contract

 After mint, gas is burned until there is < 21,000 gas remaining, which is the minimum gas required to send Ether from one EOA to another (the cheapest possible transaction).